uecker/c-lang/README.md

 # C Programming Lanuguage: Issues and Developments

-I use the C language for most of my projects due to performance, fast compiler times, wide support, low-level control, long-term stability and simplicity ([advantages](./good.mkd))
+I use the C language for most of my projects due to its performance, fast compiler times, wide support, low-level control, long-term stability and simplicity ([advantages](./good.mkd))